Sting (musician): 1990–1997: Greater solo success

-Sting's fourth album Ten Summoner's Tales peaked at two in the UK and US album charts in 1993 and went triple platinum in just over a year.
-The album was recorded at his Elizabethan country home, Lake House in Wiltshire.
+Sting's fourth album, Ten Summoner's Tales, peaked at two in the UK and US album charts in 1993 and went triple platinum in just over a year.Billboard: Ten Summoner's Tales AllMusic.
+Retrieved 1 December 2011 The album was recorded at his Elizabethan country home, Lake House in Wiltshire.
 Ten Summoner's Tales was nominated for the Mercury Prize in 1993 and for the Grammy for Album of the Year in 1994.
 The title is a wordplay on his surname, Sumner and "The Summoner's Tale", one of The Canterbury Tales by Geoffrey Chaucer.
 Hit singles on the album include "Fields of Gold", a song inspired by the barley fields next to his Wiltshire home, with the music video featuring a silhouette of Sting walking through a village containing common features seen throughout the UK during that time such as a red telephone box and "If I Ever Lose My Faith in You", the latter earning his second award for best male pop singer at the 36th Grammy Awards.

 In May 1993, he covered his own Police song from the Ghost in the Machine album, "Demolition Man", for the Demolition Man film.
 With Bryan Adams and Rod Stewart, Sting performed "All for Love" for the film The Three Musketeers.
 The song stayed at the top of the U.S. charts for three weeks, topped multiple other charts worldwide and reached number two in the UK.
 In February, he won two Grammy Awards and was nominated for three more.
 Berklee College of Music awarded him his second honorary doctorate of music in May.
 In November, he released the compilation, Fields of Gold: The Best of Sting, which was certified Double Platinum.
 That year, he sang with Vanessa Williams on "Sister Moon" and appeared on her album The Sweetest Days.
 At the 1994 Brit Awards in London, he was Best British Male.